Read More

 Are Your Student Loans Causing You to Put Your Life and Savings on Pause?

 I think we can all agree there are few things that can steal our joy as quickly and easily as having debt.
-If we were to pinpoint one type of debt that has delayed recent graduates from saving for retirement, it’s student loans.
+If we were to pinpoint one type of debt that has delayed recent graduates from saving for retirement, it’s Student Loans.

 Let’s look at some potential next steps from our perspective as an individual as well as those we may be seeing from our employers.